sypherlev/php-chassis-framework/README.md

     prefix_dbname=dbname

 The prefix is used to identify the database.
 See the .env_sample for how it should look.
 You can add any number of databases in here as long as they all have different prefixes.

-* Open the RouteCollection.php class in /app.
-* Change its namespace to match the PS-4 autoload etc etc.
-* **Seriously, do NOT forget this or none of the routing will work.**
-* Open the ObjectCollection.php class in /app.
-* Change its namespace to match the PS-4 autoload etc etc.
-* If you're feeling silly, you can leave them all at 'MyApp\\\\'.

 ## Migration